Managing Mesothelioma, Advice from Lorraine KemberAwareness & Research

 In today’s video, mesothelioma caregiver Lorraine Kember describes how mesothelioma pain can be controlled, what medications are used to treat pain, how often patients should take pain medication, ways to deal with symptoms of mesothelioma, and complementary therapies.
-You can see other videos and blogs from Lorraine here.
+You can view her biography to find other videos and blogs from Lorraine.

 “How can mesothelioma pain be controlled?